-Roy Colbert is a Dunedin lad, with a huge love of music and sport.
+Roy Colbert (also known as Roi Colbert) was born and bred in Dunedin lad, with a huge love of music, sport and his city.
 While an avid cricket and competition level table-tennis player (he played for Otago in the 60s), music was a huge factor in his life, though his first gig wasn’t The Beatles, or The Rolling Stones at the Dunedin Town Hall – it was Herman’s Hermits, a triple bill with Tom Jones and Ray Columbus and The Invaders.
-His writing career began at high school with sport, and then music, reporting, and later he was the music and sport editor for Critic, the Otago University Student Association magazine.
+Colbert’s writing career began while he was at high school.
+He provided match statistics (and later text) for Evening Star sports writer Lankford Smith, and he developed a dual role at the newspaper, reporting on music with the column ‘Page 5 Pop’ in Friday’s paper.
+He continued on this path at Otago University, becoming the music and sport editor for Critic, the University’s Student Association magazine.

 In the late 1960s, Colbert corresponded with Erika Von Kessler, a close friend of the Mamas and Papas, who answered their fan mail.
-This gave Colbert information and news on the Laurel Canyon and LA music scenes, which he, understandably, describes as magic.
-This news from LA gave him an edge on other writers, who were waiting for freighted copies of Rolling Stone and NME to arrive here months later.
+This came from an article he was writing on the group, a band he said “nobody wrote about.”
+Von Kessler sent him information and news on the Laurel Canyon and LA music scenes, which Colbert, understandably, describes as magic.
+“She said she’d like to keep writing, so yeah, we did that for about five years.
+They lived in the middle of all the musicians in that Canyon, so that gave me an incredible amount of gossip and information.”
+This news from LA gave him an insider’s perspective on the scenes, and an edge on other writers, who were waiting for freighted copies of Rolling Stone and NME to arrive here months later.

 Records Records was the Dunedin distributor for Flying Nun material, and on any given day in the store you could find yourself in the company of local musicians, from the up-and-coming, to the likes of Martin Phillipps or Graeme Downes.
 Colbert continued Records Records until 2005 when ill health (which led to a kidney transplant) meant he sold the business.
 Sadly, the shop closed permanently in 2010.